Engage - Bring Your Own iPad Program for 2018-2019

 Heritage Academy is proud to continue the implementation of our student 1-to-1 technology program.
-For the 2016-2017 school year, our 9th-12th grade students will be required to own their own Apple iPad.
-Students will be required to bring the iPad to school each day.
+For the 2018-2019 school year, our 9th-12th grade students will be required to bring their own Apple iPad to school each day.
+Students in 7th-8th grade are encouraged to bring their own iPad to school each day, but it is not required for the 2018-2019 school year.

 An iPad environment in the classroom makes thousands of high-quality educational apps available at our student’s fingertips.
 Implementing the iPad into Heritage’s daily curriculum, allows the student to engage in learning like never before.